 - and lacks the pyrite flecks

 Here’s an example of the “less dazzling” lapis lazuli (my stash from Chile in this photo below).
-You’ll note there’s no pyrite and there’s a lot of grey (from calcite).
+You’ll note there’s no pyrite and there’s a lot of greys (from calcite).

 There’s a geological debate on exactly WHERE that deep vibrant almost indigo dreamy blue color comes from.
 Most geologists used to agree that the blue came from the main mineral component; lazurite (a blue silicate in the sodalite family).